menu icon

 Do I need to soak black-eyed peas before cooking?

-This simple food really is a great way to usher in health in the new year and is good enough to be part of your regular meal rotation!
+Yes, black eyed peas are a great healthy pantry staple to enjoy regularly!
+According to WebMD, a half-cup serving of black-eyed peas has only 99 calories, 7 grams of protein, and 6 grams of fiber.
+They're also high in antioxidants and folate acid.
+This simple food really is a great way to usher in the new year and is good enough to be part of your regular meal rotation.

 instant pot black eyed peas